Kalamazoo County Directories

 The Kalamazoo County Identification Program Advisory Board assists in providing general oversight of the County ID Program, established by the Board of Commissioners in 2017.
 The Advisory Board will meet on a monthly basis and will provide evaluations of the ID program, reporting to the Board of Commissioners at regular intervals.
-The Board meets the 2nd Wednesday of the month at 5:30 p.m.
+The Board meets the 3rd Wednesday of each month at 5 p.m.

 Department of Health & Human Services Board

-Kalamazoo County Department Human Services meets the second Thursday of each month at the Kalamazoo Department of Human Services offices.
+Kalamazoo County Department Human Services meets the second Wednesday each month at 10 a.m. at the Kalamazoo Department of Human Services offices.
 The Board deals with human services matters within the County.
 Appointments are made for three-year terms of office.
-The Board meets the 2nd Tuesdayof the month at 1 p.m.
 Contact: Kalamazoo County Department of Human Services Director Barb LaRue 269-337-5000.

 Economic Development Corporation Board / Brownfield Redevelopment Authority - (Official Site)

 The Brownfield Redevelopment Authority (KCBRA) facilitates the redevelopment of environmentally contaminated and underutilized properties located within participating municipalities through the use of tax increment financing and other incentives as authorized by state Brownfield redevelopment legislation.
 The KCBRA serves those local units in the County who are not currently served by a local brownfield Authority.
 (Members of the KCBRA are automatically members of the Economic Development Corporation Board of Directors).
 Contact: Rachael Grover 269-384-8305.